liebannam/pipes/README.txt

 	contains other information, such as boundary conditions, number of grid cells, simulation time, pressure wave speed, and number of time steps.
 Pretty self-evident, I hope.

+	the output data goes to a directory called output_data, which the code assumes exists.
+If you're starting from scratch, you'll need to make this directory.

 	For the python interface, I have made some helper functions to avoid having to deal with .inp and .config files all the time (e.g. when changing a